Four dead in New Caledonia riots, France declares state of emergency | Politics

 Four dead in New Caledonia riots, France declares state of emergency

 France declared a state of emergency on the Pacific island of New Caledonia on Wednesday after three young indigenous Kanak and a police official were killed in riots over electoral reform.

-France declared a state of emergency on the Pacific island of New Caledonia on Wednesday after three young indigenous Kanak and a police official were killed in riots over electoral reform.
-The state of emergency will give authorities additional powers to ban gatherings and forbid people from moving around the French-ruled island.
+The state of emergency, which entered into force at 5 a.m. local time (1800 GMT), gives authorities additional powers to ban gatherings and forbid people from moving around the French-ruled island.

-Police reinforcements have been sent - and more are on the way - after rioters torched vehicles and businesses and looted stores.
+Police reinforcements adding 500 officers to the 1,800 usually present on the island, have been sent after rioters torched vehicles and businesses and looted stores.
 Schools have been shut and there is already a curfew in the capital.
-Rioting broke out over a new bill, adopted by lawmakers in Paris on Tuesday, that will allow French residents who have lived in New Caledonia for 10 years to vote in provincial elections - a move some local leaders fear will dilute the Kanak vote.
+Rioting broke out over a new bill, adopted by lawmakers in Paris on Tuesday, that will let French residents who have lived in New Caledonia for 10 years vote in provincial elections - a move some local leaders fear will dilute the Kanak vote.

+Authorities also decided to ban video app TikTok, which the government during a bout of riots on France's mainland last summer said helped rioters organise and amplified the chaos, attracting troublemakers to the streets.
+TikTok could not immediately be reached for comment.

-Earlier in the day, a spokesman for New Caledonia's President Louis Mapou said that three young indigenous Kanak had died in the riots.
-The French government later announced that a 24-year-old police official had died from a gunshot wound.
+Earlier in the day, a spokesperson for New Caledonia's President Louis Mapou said three young indigenous Kanak had died in the riots.
+The French government later said a 24-year-old police official had died from a gunshot wound.
 "He took off his helmet (to speak to residents) and he was shot right in the head," Interior Minister Gerald Darmanin said.

-"Residents are terrorised, armed and organising themselves to make the rounds tonight and protect their homes," said Lilou Garrido Navarro Kherachi, 19, who drove around protester blockades on Wednesday morning in the capital Noumea.
-She said she heard gunfire and saw burning cars and buildings, including a ruined veterinary clinic where neighbours had evacuated the animals before the fire spread.
+Noumea resident Yoan Fleurot told Reuters in a Zoom interview that he was staying at home out of respect for the nightly curfew and was very scared for his family.
+"I don't see how my country can recover after this", Fleurot said, adding he carries a gun during the day when he goes out to film the rioters he called 'terrorists'.

 France annexed the island in 1853 and gave the colony the status of overseas territory in 1946.
 It has long been rocked by pro-independence movements.
 LOOTING